Revista Bohemia

-Bohemia Magazine (Revista Bohemia), is a Spanish language illustrated magazine based in Havana, Cuba, that was founded in 1908.
+Bohemia Magazine (Revista Bohemia) is a Spanish language illustrated magazine based in Havana, Cuba, that was founded in 1908.
 It is the oldest general consumer magazine in Cuba, and the oldest magazine in all of Latin America.
 It provides articles relating to political commentary, long-form journalism, history, historical analysis, and fashion advice.
 It claims to be the first magazine to publish the work of Cuban artists in full color.

 During the first forty years of its existence, alongside its human-interest articles, Bohemia was often critical of government overreach in Cuba - admonishing the actions of Machado, Batista, Grau, and other Cuban government administrations, enjoying the privileges of free speech to varying degrees.

-Under the Machado government, the revolutionary dictator began to censor the media in the 1930's, and Bohemia became the most vocal magazine in opposition to the crimes of the government.
+Under the Machado government, the revolutionary dictator began to censor the media in the 1930s, and Bohemia became the most vocal magazine in opposition to the crimes of the government.
 Under the Batista regime, the dictator used his Wartime powers to impose strict censorships on popular media.

 After the Cuban Revolution, the magazine came under the current communist censorship of the Castro regime and those who followed, and many believe the modern magazine to be a propaganda outlet of the communist government.
-However, Bohemia has recently begun publishing articles with a journalistic perspective of the government, including unfavorable opinions about government mismanagement - especially its mismanagement of Covid-19.
+However, Bohemia has recently begun publishing articles with a journalistic perspective of the government, including unfavorable opinions about government mismanagement - especially its mismanagement of COVID-19.